SandyRodger/LS220_DSA/README.md

    - what is the smallest, simplest version of  this problem.
 What is the one-string harp.
    - It's a solution, but is it DSA?

+Things I must have memorized before I do the assessment: